RACCommunity/RACNest/README.md

 1. Create an action that will be enabled depending on the state of the form (via the `isFormValid`).
 2. Do the necessary work, in this case update the `NSUserDefaults`, when the action is executed.
 As you might have guessed, this will happen when the `UIButton` is tapped.

 The `SignalProducer` creation will be something I will address another time, for now it's important to understand the concepts from a higher level, once this becomes natural, or obvious, we will address the details.
-There is also the question about what the hell is this ` Action<(), Void, NoError>`, which I will also address another time.
+There is also the question about what the hell is this ` Action<Void, Void, NoError>`, which I will also address another time.
 For now you can think of that as a task that:

 1. Takes no input to be executed (`Void`)
 2. Has no output, after being executed (`Void`)